And sprezzatura, or the quintessential Italian sophistication!

 Why Visit Croatia?

-Dubrovnik, especially, a UNESCO World Heritage Site, is a favorite cruising destination thanks to its medieval structures and city walls.
+Secondly, Dubrovnik, a UNESCO World Heritage Site, is a favorite cruising destination thanks to its medieval structures and city walls.

-It is trying to avoid the curse of overtourism with a sustainable approach and by promoting active tourism with outdoor activities such as hiking, ATV adventures, and cycling.
+Thirdly, it is trying to avoid the curse of overtourism through a sustainable approach and by promoting active tourism, including hiking, ATV adventures, and cycling.

 Moreover, Dubrovnik does not allow more than 4000 tourists on cruise ships.
 So, you must visit Croatia to see the fusion of Adriatic charm and sustainable tourism practices.